 Professor Phil Turner is a Consultant Orthopaedic Surgeon.
-His practice focuses on surgery of the knee and sports related trauma.
+His practice focuses on surgery of the knee and sports related knee injuries.

 Training and Appointment

 Professor Turner has been a consultant orthopaedic surgeon based at Stepping Hill Hospital, Stockport since 1990.
 He is the senior surgeon in the department and specialises in all aspects of knee surgery having established a nationally recognised knee unit.
 He trained in the North West and has visited many knee units in the UK, Europe and America.